 See the Analysis Priorities FAQ to learn about licensing capacities.

-By default, the ExtraHop system automatically fills each analysis level to the maximum device capacity and prioritizes built-in device groups that typically provide essential services to most networks.
+By default, the ExtraHop system automatically fills each analysis level to the maximum device capacity and prioritizes built-in device groups that typically support or provide essential services to most networks.

 Most devices can be added to a watchlist to ensure Advanced Analysis or you can add device groups and activity groups to an ordered list to prioritize them for Advanced Analysis and Standard Analysis.